-Challenges Impede National Efforts to Prevent, Respond to, and Recover from the Drug Crisis related to sustained leadership and strengthened coordination; capacity to address the crisis; and measurement, evaluation, and demonstration of progress.
+Challenges Impede National Efforts to Prevent, Respond to, and Recover from the Drug Crisis

+Our recent work on the topic of drug misuse and its effects has highlighted challenges the federal government faces that impede national efforts to address the drug crisis.
+We categorized these challenges as related to sustained leadership and strengthened coordination; capacity to address the crisis; and measurement, evaluation, and demonstration of progress.
 In the course of our work on the topic of drug misuse, we have identified many actions that if taken could help to address challenges in each of these areas, and have made specific recommendations to federal agencies about these actions.